 Transfer during off peak hours

 Another tactic you may use is to conduct your file transfer upload during off-peak Internet usage hours.
 Typically the best time to send a file is when the least amount of activity is taking place on the network.
 Avoid peak traffic hours and target off-peak Internet traffic hours to conduct your transfer.
-Since these hours vary by region and business, it is best to consult your local network administrator for optimal times.
+Since these hours vary by region and business, it is best to consult your local network administrator or internet service provider for optimal times.

 General Internet peak and off-peak hours: